MITRECND/chopshop/README.md

 User Interface
 ==============
-When invoked with the -g flag, Chopshop starts with a gui enabled.
+When invoked with the -g flag, ChopShop starts with a gui enabled.
 The GUI, written in curses, will take over the entire screen and display information in different windows.
 The following keys are recognized by the GUI: